fmd-labs/n8n-nodes-viral-app/README.md

 The ViralApp node supports the following resources and operations:

+### Notes on dropdown search
+- Account and project pickers are searchable and accept direct IDs.
+- Video picker is client-filtered over the first 100 items (platform + optional account filter); type to narrow results.

 ### Account Data
 - **Get Top Videos** - Retrieve top performing videos for tracked accounts
 - **Get Top Accounts** - Get top performing accounts from your tracked list